edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 ```

 <Callout type="important">

-Unexpected behavior may occur when there is a mismatch between your project's Node.js version and the one that runs your app on our platform.
+  **Requires {{ PRODUCT }} v7.4.0 or later.** Unexpected behavior may occur when there is a mismatch between your project's Node.js version and the one that runs your app on our platform.
 For example, if the `cloudRuntime` key is set to `nodejs16.x` while the project is bundled with Node.js 18, the project will build with Node.js 18 but run in a Node.js 16 environment.
 Ensure the `cloudRuntime` key aligns with your project's Node.js version to prevent these types of issues.

 </Callout>